On the Mean-Field limit of diffusive games through the master equation: $L^{\infty}$ estimates and extreme value behavior: Proofs

 to a Poisson random measure on $(0,1]\times(x_*,x^*]$ with intensity measure $\nu$ given by

-where $x_*,x^*$ are the left and right endpoints of the support of $G_{\gamma}$.
-By repeating the arguments from \cite[Pages 13-14]{KLZ23}, we can deduce the same convergence for the point process of the particles $\bar{X}_t^{i,N}$ that satisfy the system \eqref{approxsys1}, that is,
+where $x_*,x^*$ are the left and right endpoints of the support of $G_{\gamma_t}$.
+By repeating the arguments from \cite[Pages 13-14]{KLZ23} which establish equiconvergence for two sequences of point processes via tightness and characterization of their limits on rectangles, we can deduce the same convergence for the point process of the particles $\bar{X}_t^{i,N}$ that satisfy the system \eqref{approxsys1}, that is,

 provided that we can establish

 for any rectangle $I$ and $n \in \mathbb{N}$.
 Then, we can deduce in the same way that the same weak limit is admitted by the point process of the Nash system \eqref{systemNash}, i.e.